 Using a recruitment agency in the Netherlands

-Whether you’re looking to settle in the Netherlands for the short term or are in it for the long-haul, signing up with a recruitment agency can help you in your job search.
+Whether you’re looking to settle in the Netherlands for the short term or are in it for the long-haul, signing up with a recruitment agency in the Netherlands can help you in your job search.

 “At Undutchables, we’ve been running for more than 20 years.
 We fill all sorts of roles, from entry-level administrative jobs to executive positions and more senior roles for experienced professionals” says Ilse.